cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/resources/ResourceManageable.rst

    Try to set the \ :java:ref:`resource capacity <getCapacity()>`\ .

    :param newCapacity: the new resource capacity
-   :return: true if capacity >= 0 and capacity >= current allocated resource, false otherwise
+   :return: true if capacity is greater or equal to 0 and capacity greater or equal to current allocated resource, false otherwise

    **See also:** :java:ref:`.getAllocatedResource()`

+sumCapacity
+^^^^^^^^^^^

+.. java:method::  boolean sumCapacity(long amountToSum)
+   :outertype: ResourceManageable

+   Sum a given amount (negative or positive) of capacity to the total resource capacity.

+   :param amountToSum: the amount to sum in the current total capacity.
+If given a positive number, increases the total capacity; otherwise, decreases it.
+   :return: true if the total capacity was changed; false otherwise